 The University of Mississippi seeks to resolve concerns and complaints in a fair and prompt manner.
 Current or prospective University of Mississippi students who have a complaint may submit their concerns to the appropriate department.
 Before pursuing external options, students should exhaust internal avenues of complaint resolution.

+The Student Complaint web page provides guidance as to such appeals and complaint procedures.
 UM students with a concern directly related to online learning may contact the Office of eLearning at firstname.lastname@example.org or 662-915-1267, or may report the matter of concern to the Office of the Dean of Students for guidance through resolving concerns within the campus community.

 In the unlikely event that a complaint cannot be resolved through the University of Mississippi’s Student Complaints process, students may file a complaint with the Mississippi Commission on College Accreditation using the MCCA Student Complaint Form within two years of the incident.
 If the complaint is outside of MCCA’s jurisdiction, it may be directed to another agency that is authorized to address the concerns, if appropriate.
 Note: This process is not applicable for matters related to student grades or discipline/conduct matters.